uggla/rust-gopher-friend-cli/articles/article_02.md

 }
 ```

-Now the compiler is happy and we don't have errors or warnings anymore.
+Now the compiler is happy, and we don't have errors or warnings anymore.
 We can now get rid of the next expect() and proceed exactly like we just have done before.

 ```rust